wileland/n0te-t4ker/README.md

 - **Create Notes**: Users can effortlessly add new notes, complete with titles and content.
 - **View Notes**: All notes are conveniently displayed for easy access and review.
 - **Delete Notes**: Outdated or unnecessary notes can be removed, maintaining a clutter-free note space.
+- **Persistent Storage**: Notes are saved in a database for long-term retention.

 ## Technical Journey